I have been having this discussion with my 27-year-old daughter, Kayla, for the last couple years.

 What?
 That doesn’t make sense coming from me, right?
 I’m a real estate guy, and much of my business in recent years has been based on getting people into homeownership or helping them stay in their home.
 But for Kayla, I think homeownership would be a bad idea right now.
 Here’s why:

 Financially, hands down, she is better off renting than owning.
 Let’s look at the facts.

-Even if that was the case, calculating out the actual return on the home with the appreciation is usually still a poor investment.
-It’s all about timing, and since you don’t buy and sell your home you live in based on timing the market, chances are, your timing won’t be good.
+Even if that were the case, once we calculate the actual return on the home with the appreciation, it will still probably come out a poor investment.
+It’s all about timing, and since you don’t buy and sell the home you live in based on timing the market, chances are, your timing won’t be good.

 With a $60,000 down payment, Kayla would have a $240,000 mortgage.
 Let’s assume a 4% interest rate amortized over 30 years.
-That would amount to $86,577 in interest for the first 10 years of the loan or an average of $8,657 in interest per year.
-(See why we like being the bank?)
+That would amount to $86,577 in interest for the first 10 years of the loan, or an average of $8,657 in interest per year.

 We can assume that her homeowner expenses such as property taxes, insurance, maintenance, and repairs will be about equal to her mortgage payment.
 That leaves her with $9,000 in appreciation but $8,657 in interest expense per year, essentially making the purchase a wash.
 (By the way, this doesn’t include the $20,000 or $25,000 in expenses she’ll face when she goes to sell property.)

 Instead, if she chose to invest the $60,000 and could sustain an 8.5% return for ten years (she has already sustained better than 8.5% for the past eleven years), her $60,000 investment would be worth $139,958.
 That would put her ahead by almost $140,000 with none of the headaches of homeownership, without being tied down by her home, and without having to sell the property and bear the expenses when she needs to upgrade, move, etc.